mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

+## February 2023 {#feb-2023}

+* A note has been added in the API-triggered campaigns documentation to specify that contextual attributes passed into the request cannot exceed 50kb.
+[Read more](../campaigns/api-triggered-campaigns.md#contextual)

 ## January 2023 {#jan-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] Jan '23 release have been detailed in the documentation.
 [Read more](release-notes.md)